Douglas T Kaiser

 • Performed field testing and tuning of flight control changes including mechanical field repairs, in-flight control tuning, and fast iterating code modifications.

-• Lead full cycle of proposal to verification and validation on flight hardware on multiple projects.
+• Led the full cycle from proposal through verification and validation on flight hardware across multiple projects.

 Engineering Analysis Intern